-Memorial was established in the Soviet Union in 1988 with the initial aim of bringing to light the mass repression under Stalin's rule and preserving the memory of its victims, a mission that remains relevant to date.
-After the dissolution of the USSR, the organisation became international with branches and partner NGOs in former Soviet republics.
-The aims of Memorial have since broadened to include monitoring human rights violations in Russia and the former Soviet republics.
-Amongst its founders was Andrei Sakharov, who also co-founded the Moscow Helsinki Group with Lyudmila Alexeyeva.
+Memorial was established in the Soviet Union in 1988 with the initial aim of bringing to light the mass repression under Stalin's rule and preserving the memory of its victims through research and public events, a mission that remains relevant to this day.
+After the dissolution of the USSR the organisation became international, with branches and partner NGOs in former Soviet republics.
+The aims of Memorial have since been broadened to include monitoring of human rights violations, advocacy and legal assistance for victims of these violations in Russia and in former Soviet republics.
+Among its founders was Andrei Sakharov, who also co-founded the Moscow Helsinki Group with Lyudmila Alexeyeva.

-Oleg Orlov is one of Memorial's leaders since 1994 and a member of the board of the international society Memorial.
-He has collected evidence of abductions in eastern Ukraine, as pro-Russian separatists war with Ukrainian forces, finding the practice there comparable to the abductions that Memorial documented for decades during two wars in Chechnya, where he himself had been kidnapped.
+Oleg Orlov has been one of Memorial's leaders since 1994 and is a member of the board of its international branch.
+He has collected evidence of abductions in eastern Ukraine, as pro-Russian separatists fight Ukrainian forces, finding the practice there comparable to the abductions that Memorial documented for decades during two wars in Chechnya, where he himself was kidnapped.

-Sergei Kovalev, the long-serving chair of the Russian Memorial, is well-known for negotiating in 1995 the release of around 2 000 people held hostage in the Budennovsk hospital by Chechen rebels, the only time that a terrorist attack in Russia did not result in mass hostage deaths.
+Sergei Kovalev, the long-serving chair of the Russian branch of Memorial, is well known for negotiating the release, in 1995, of around 2 000 people held hostage in the Budennovsk hospital by Chechen rebels, the only time that a terrorist attack in Russia did not result in mass hostage deaths.
 He accuses Russia of interfering in Ukrainian internal affairs and provoking the conflict in the east.

-Memorial's members and close associates have been threatened, abducted and assassinated during the years.
-In 2014, Memorial was registered as a 'foreign agent' by Russian authorities, after amendments were introduced to a 2012 law allowing authorities to register NGOs receiving funds from outside Russia as 'foreign agents' without their consent.
-As Memorial's senior lawyer Kirill Koroteev, addressing Parliament's subcommittee on Human Rights, put it a 'foreign agent' in Russia means 'spy'.
-In September 2014, a lawsuit against Memorial was filed by the ministry of justice, arguing that its charter and structure ran counter to national legislation.
+Many Memorial members and close associates have been threatened, abducted and assassinated over the years.
+In 2014 Memorial was registered as a 'foreign agent' by the Russian authorities, after legislation was introduced allowing the authorities to register NGOs receiving funds from outside Russia as 'foreign agents' without their consent.
+As Memorial's senior lawyer, Kirill Koroteev, put it, when addressing the European Parliament's Subcommittee on Human Rights, a 'foreign agent' in Russia means a 'spy'.
+In September 2014 a lawsuit against Memorial was filed by the Ministry of Justice, arguing that its charter and structure ran counter to national legislation.
 The lawsuit could have resulted in its liquidation.
-However, in January 2015 the court decided in Memorial's favour, rejecting the ministry's complaints.
-In spring 2014, the Moscow branch of Memorial (Human Rights Center Memorial) contested its classification as a foreign agent but lost its case.
-Natalia Sokolova, Memorial's executive director, sees the future for Memorial as bleak, 'unfortunately, the current situation leaves us little or no hope that we will be able to operate as a legal entity and if we do, how long will it be for.
-However many of us still have not lost the fight to ensure that the right for freedom of association will someday be a reality, using all legal mechanisms available'.
+However, in January 2015, the court decided in Memorial's favour, rejecting the ministry's complaints.
+In the spring of 2014 the Moscow branch of Memorial (Human Rights Center Memorial) contested its classification as a foreign agent but lost its case.
+In 2015 and 2016 other branches of Memorial, in Saint Petersburg, Yekaterinburg, Ryazan and Komi, were also declared foreign agents.
+Natalia Sokolova, Memorial's executive director, is pessimistic about Memorial's future: 'Unfortunately, the current situation leaves us little or no hope that we will be able to operate as a legal entity and if we do, how long will it be for.
+However, many of us still have not lost the fight to ensure that the right for freedom of association will someday be a reality, using all legal mechanisms available.'

-Lyudmila Alexeyeva is one such brave soul who does not want to lose the fight for freedom in Russia.
-As head of the Moscow Helsinki Group, she refused to register the group as a 'foreign agent' preferring to continue working for human rights without foreign grants.
+Lyudmila Alexeyeva is one such brave soul who continues to fight for freedom in Russia.
+As head of the Moscow Helsinki Group she refused to register the group as a 'foreign agent', preferring to continue working for human rights without foreign grants.